 - State that the individual cannot waive rights that arise after the date of the agreement;

-If you believe your employer has discriminated against you, whether because of your age or another protected status, the firm can help you negotiate exit terms.
+If you believe your employer has discriminated against you, based on your age or another protected status, Thatcher Law Firm can advise you.
 If your employer violated your rights, then you may be entitled to additional compensation or additional severance.
 Thatcher Law Firm frequently reviews severance agreements and advises employees of their rights under the ADEA and OWBPA.